fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 Spikformer distributes blocks as ``0/2/2/2``.
 In the public configuration, ``pipeline_microbatches`` is the number of chunks cut from one DP rank's local batch.
 It defaults to one, requires divisibility, and gives ``samples per chunk = batch_size / pipeline_microbatches``.
-The Vision benchmark alone sets it to 4 for ``L < 64`` and to ``L / 16`` otherwise, keeping 16 images per pipeline microbatch at large B. The framework does not silently apply this rule to user calls.
+Both Vision and MCore PP benchmarks fix ``pipeline_microbatches = 4``.
+Each chunk therefore grows proportionally as ``L / 4`` until CUDA OOM.
+The framework does not silently apply this rule to user calls.
 The summary CSV records ``per_rank_batch_size``, ``global_batch_size``, ``pipeline_microbatches``, and ``pipeline_microbatch_size`` separately.
-Vision uses exact-memory Pareto frontiers for regular-protocol points.
-SGLang frontier lines merge measurements within the same 0.05-GiB horizontal bin and retain its highest throughput.
-MCore instead connects every successful batch-sweep point through OOM.
+The SGLang scheduler does not expose a pipeline-microbatch control, so its lines still use 0.05-GiB Pareto frontiers.
+Vision and MCore instead connect every successful point from their fixed protocol through OOM.
 The CSV keeps exact, unquantized memory and every measurement for all three cases.

 .. figure:: ../../_static/tutorials/distributed/sew-resnet34-inference-tradeoff.png
     :width: 720px
     :alt: SEW-ResNet34 distributed evaluation throughput and per-GPU peak memory

-    SEW-ResNet34 regular-protocol aggregate evaluation throughput-memory Pareto frontiers.
+    Complete SEW-ResNet34 batch sweeps with PP K fixed at 4.

 .. figure:: ../../_static/tutorials/distributed/spikformer-inference-tradeoff.png
     :width: 720px
     :alt: Spikformer-S distributed evaluation throughput and per-GPU peak memory

-    Spikformer-S regular-protocol aggregate evaluation throughput-memory Pareto frontiers.
+    Complete Spikformer-S batch sweeps with PP K fixed at 4.

 At per-rank batch 128, SEW-ResNet34 reaches 845.7, 3368.9, 3109.3, 548.3, and
-1404.1 images/s on one GPU, DP4, FSDP4, TP4, and PP4.
+1320.9 images/s on one GPU, DP4, FSDP4, TP4, and PP4.
 Spikformer-S reaches
-516.6, 2060.4, 2000.2, 412.2, and 1273.1 images/s.
+516.6, 2060.4, 2000.2, 412.2, and 1088.5 images/s.
 DP/FSDP approach linear
 four-GPU throughput.
-PP reaches 1.66x and 2.46x single-GPU throughput and then enters a stable large-batch plateau.
+PP reaches 1.56x and 2.11x single-GPU throughput.
+With K fixed, PP peaks at a medium batch and then moves smoothly into its capacity tail as per-chunk samples and memory continue to grow.

 Pure TP4 remains below one GPU but is now stable; this is a model compute-to-communication limit rather than scheduler variance.
 SEW executes 16